InfoMatePL/InfoTracker/docs/breaking_changes.md

 Your mission: protect downstream villagers (dashboards, jobs) from schema dragons and semantic shapeshifters.
 Spot trouble early; sleep better later.

 - What breaks: names, types, nullability, meaning, order
-- Why care: avoid 3 a.m. alerts and cursed KPIs
+- Why care: avoid late-night alerts and wrong metrics
 - How to win: run diffs in PRs; fix or document before merge

-If the tool shouts “BREAKING,” that’s your bat-signal.
-Cape optional.
+If the tool shouts “BREAKING,” that’s a clear warning to review.

+#### Audience & prerequisites
+- Audience: data producers/owners, reviewers, platform engineers

+- Prerequisites: basic SQL; understanding of schemas/types/nullability; PR/CI familiarity

 #### What is a breaking change?
 A breaking change is any modification to a dataset’s external contract—its schema, semantics, or behavior—that can cause downstream code, jobs, or dashboards to fail or, worse, to silently produce incorrect results.
 This contract includes: